gilch/hissp/README.md

 If you don't care to work with the Python ecosystem, perhaps Hissp is not the Lisp for you.

-Note that the Hissp compiler is written in Python 3.8, and the bundled macros assume at least that level.
+Note that the Hissp compiler is currently written for Python 3.10, and the bundled macros may assume at least that level.
 (Supporting older versions is not a goal, because that would complicate the compiler.
 This may limit the available libraries.)